-"Brenda and Henry bring a wealth of knowledge and experience in matters involving eminent domain," stated David W. Skinner, head of the firm’s Eminent Domain and Inverse Condemnation Practice.
+"Brenda and Henry bring a wealth of knowledge and experience in matters involving eminent domain," stated David W. Skinner, head of the firm’s Eminent Domain and Inverse Condemnation Practice Group.
 "The addition of Brenda and her team will enhance our ability to provide our public entity clients with creative, practical and cost-effective property acquisition strategies and solutions."

-Ms. Aguilar-Guerrero, who had served as managing partner of Oakland-based Erickson Beasley & Hewitt LLP since 2004, also has successfully litigated on behalf of plaintiffs in discriminatory and predatory lending cases.
+Ms. Aguilar-Guerrero, who had served as Managing Partner of Oakland-based Erickson Beasley & Hewitt LLP since 2004, also has successfully litigated on behalf of plaintiffs in discriminatory and predatory lending cases.

 "Joining Meyers Nave allows us to combine our strengths with a sophisticated eminent domain practice as well as to offer clients a wider array of legal services," Ms. Aguilar-Guerrero stated.

-"Though we’ve competed for years, our two firms have always had great mutual respect," said John Erickson, founding partner of Erickson, Beasley and Hewitt.
+"Though we’ve competed for years, our two firms have always had great mutual respect," said John Erickson, Founding Partner of Erickson, Beasley and Hewitt.
 "I’m pleased that Brenda and Henry will be able to continue their exceptional representation of our clients."

 About Brenda Aguilar-Guerrero